mythril-forge/homebrew-classes/docs/homebrew/classes/druid.md

 | 8     | 2       | 2        |
 | 18    | 2       | 3        |

 You can stay in a beast shape for a number of hours equal to half your druid level.
 You then revert to your normal form unless you expend another use of this feature.
-You can revert to your normal form earlier by using a bonus action on your turn.
+You can revert to your normal form earlier by using an action on your turn.
 You automatically revert if you fall unconscious, drop to 0 hit points, or die.

 While you are transformed, the following rules apply:
 - Your game statistics are replaced by the statistics of the beast, but you can choose to retain your...